 Providers may only serve two drinks at a time.

-Maryland law decriminalizes possession or consumption of alcohol by those under the age of 21.
+Maryland law decriminalizes possession or drinking alcohol by those under the age of 21.
 This prevents young people from having a criminal record.
 A criminal record could hurt college admission, career selection, etc.

 The state bans happy hours.

-State law any kind of drink specials.
-For example, fixed-price open bars, all-you-can-drink, free drinks, and drinks as prizes
+State law bans any kind of drink specials.
+For example, fixed-price open bars, all-you-can-drink, free drinks, and drinks as prizes.

 It’s illegal for a person under 21 to give a gift of alcohol to anyone.
 Even to a person of legal age.

 Permitting diners to take home an unfinished bottle of alcohol beverage discourages intoxication.
 Otherwise, they tend to drink all of it to prevent “waste.”
-However, this is illegal.
+But this is illegal in the state.

 Farm wineries must source over 50 percent of their grapes from within the state.

 It’s perfectly legal to drink and drive.
-However, the driver’s blood alcohol content remains below the legal limit of .08.
+But the driver’s BAC must remains below the legal limit of .08.

 It’s illegal to sit on any street curb in St. Louis and drink beer from a bucket.
 Well, there go plans for the weekend!

-A small brewery may pour no more than 48 ounces of beer during a business day.
-And it may do so only between the hours of 10 a.m. and 8 p.m.
+A small brewery may pour no more than 48 ounces of beer peer person during a business day.
+And it may pour only between the hours of 10 a.m. and 8 p.m.